 A few types of housing are exempt from just cause limitations, rent control, or both (an exempt unit is one that isn’t covered by the law).
 They are described below.

 These properties and situations are exempt from rent control and just cause restrictions.

 Under the new law, it’s unclear whether a local exemption continues to cover a rental property when the new state law would not exempt that property.
 Unfortunately, based on two provisions in the law, which we will not discuss, two possible answers (yes and no) exist for that question.
 We’ll have to wait for a court (or the Legislature in “clean-up legislation”) to provide the answer.

-In view of the new law's overall intent, though, we think that the new law should prevail over the local exemption.
-In those limited cases where the local law completely exempted the property, the better operating assumption is the new law will apply and will exempt only those properties where the state law specifically provides the exemption.
+In view of the new law's overall intent, though, we think the new law should prevail over the local exemption.
+In those limited cases where the local law completely exempts the property, the better operating assumption is the new law applies and exempts only those properties where the state law specifically provides the exemption.

 Some properties are exempt from rent control but not just cause requirements, and vice versa.
 These piecemeal exemptions turn on technical factors, such as who owns the property, whether the owner lives in the unit in which the tenant also lives, and whether the owner lives in a self-contained dwelling unit but shares the property with tenants who live in their own self-contained units.

 In some situations, the property is free of rent control but subject to just cause eviction controls.
 Landlords need to give notice to their tenants of the exemption.